joshbuchea/blog/src/notes/app-store-badges.md

 This page includes links to the official websites where you can download app store badges and icons.

-The offical websites typically provide:
+The official websites typically provide:

 - Usage guidelines
 - Ability to customize